Azure/azure-search-vector-samples/demo-java/demo-vectors/readme.md

 The sample data is a JSON file of 108 descriptions of various Azure services.
 The descriptions are short, which makes data chunking unnecessary.

+Indexing is based on the [push model API](https://learn.microsoft.com/azure/search/search-what-is-data-import) that uploads JSON documents to a search index.
+During indexing, the code calls an Azure OpenAI embedding model, vectorizing two fields to create an index having both human readable and vector content.

 The queries are articulated as strings.
 An Azure OpenAI embedding model converts the strings to vectors at run time.
 Queries include a pure vector query, vector with fitlers, hybrid query, hybrid with semantic ranking, and a multivector query.

-For further exploration and chat interaction, connect to your index using Azure OpenAI Studio.
+For further exploration and chat interaction, connect to your index using Azure Foundry portal.

 ## Prerequisites

 + An Azure subscription, with [access to Azure OpenAI](https://aka.ms/oai/access).
 You must have the Azure OpenAI service name and an API key.

 + A deployment of the **text-embedding-ada-002** embedding model.
+You can change this to a newer embedding model.

 + Azure AI Search, any tier, but choose a service that has sufficient capacity for your vector index.
 We recommend Basic or higher.